Lingua inglese per la comunicazione

 - Classe di laurea LM-19

-ICT: The course is technology-enhanced; students need to be computer-literate and have a working e-mail address.
+The course is technology-enhanced; students need to have an e-mail account and computer literacy.

 The course is designed for learners of English who want to function effectively in today's globalized world by developing both their language and intercultural skills.